pranavjayaraj/Speech-To-Text/README.md

 •  User can set the prefered language code as per their english accent for better recognition from the settings.<br><br>
 •  User can enable and disable the voice commands like SEARCH and STOP from the settings.<br><br>

+#  Scope for Improvement
+•  Detect speaker using the Microsoft Speaker Recognition API and allow voice enabled Login and Logout options.<br><br>
+•  Save the search results in the cache for viewing previous search results while being offline .<br><br>
+•  Open the application on voice command by running a background service like the Google Assistant.<br><br>
+•  Implement more search commands with the implementation of successive features.<br><br>